Skip to content

 • align(): Allow to align all nodes on the floor next to each other without overlapping.

-• new(name, [region], [visible]): Creates a new node with the given name, the size and position according to the region and an optional visible parameter.
+• new(name, [region], [visible], [type=group]): Creates a new node with the given name, the size and position according to the region and an optional visible parameter.
 If region is given a model is created - otherwise a group node.
+Valid values for type are group, point and camera (the default is group).

 • get([nodeId]): Returns the node for the given nodeId - if the nodeId is not given, it will return the current active node.
 Which by default is the node for the volume the script is currently executed for.